• Skip to primary navigation

 Why This Recipe Works

-If you love Chipotle tofu sofritas, this is the perfect post for you.
+If you love Chipotle tofu sofritas, then this is the right place for you.
 This recipe is the perfect copy-cat recipe and it tastes just like the original!

-I experimented with this recipe quite a bit.
-For best results, I recommend frying the tofu first and then crumble it when it’s nicely browned.
+I experimented with this recipe quite a bit to get it perfect for you.
+For the best results, I recommend frying the tofu first and then crumble it when it’s nicely browned.
+The crumbled tofu soaks up the savory spices and seasonings, creating a satisfying and meaty texture that will have even the most die-hard meat lovers asking for seconds.

 The marinade couldn’t be any easier.
 It’s made of chipotle peppers in adobo sauce, a green bell pepper, tomato paste, a fresh tomato, oregano, smoked paprika powder, garlic, and a bit of salt.